 Motion to Dismiss / Dissolve an Injunction

 After an injunction for protection is granted, either the petitioner or the respondent can file a motion to dismiss or dissolve the injunction based on a change in circumstances.
-The motion can be filed in all types of injunction cases including repeat violence, stalking, dating violence, domestic violence, or exploitation of the elderly.
+The motion can be filed in all types of injunction cases including domestic violence, dating violence stalking, repeat violence, or elderly exploitation.

 During a hearing on the motion, the court will consider whether the party moving for the dismissal has demonstrated that the facts underlying the injunction no longer exist making a continuation of the injunction unnecessary because it serves no valid purpose.

-When deciding a motion to dissolve an injunction for protection, the trial court has broad discretion in granting, denying, dissolving, or modifying injunctions.
+When deciding a motion to dissolve an injunction for protection, the trial court has broad discretion in granting, denying, dissolving, modifying, or dissolving injunctions.
 Unless a clear abuse of discretion is demonstrated, appellate courts will not disturb the trial court’s decision.

 Attorney to Dismiss / Dissolve an Injunction in Tampa, FL

 If you would like to have an injunction for protection dissolved, then contact an experienced attorney at Sammis Law Firm in Tampa, FL.